Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

-Now observe that the left-hand side can be calculated using the same objective that we had in~\cref{eq:logistic} to estimate $g_\theta(x,t)$.
-To train the binary classifier, we need to create a triplet $(x_i,t^\prime,t)$ for each of samples in the dataset with label $1$ if $t^\prime$ equals the time corresponding to $x_i$, i.e., if $t_i = t^\prime$ and label $-1$ if $t$ equals the time corresponding to $x_i$, i.e. $t_i = t$.
-These steps are detailed in \cref{alg:train_omega}.
+The left-hand-side can be calculated using~\cref{eq:logistic} to estimate $g_\theta(x,t)$ as follows.
+We create a modified dataset whose inputs are triplets $(x_i, t^\prime, t)$ with a label 1 if $t^\prime = t_i$, i.e., the time at which the corresponding $x_i$ was recorded, and a label -1 if $t = t_i$.

-\paragraph{Method 2: Modeling deviations from the marginal} Observe that in the above method $p_0(x)$ is essentially undefined.
-We can exploit this ``gauge'' to choose $p_0(x)$ differently.
-We can model $p_t(x)$ as deviations from the marginal on $x$: \beq{ p_t(x) = p(x) \exp \rbr{g_\theta(x,t)}. } This again gives \(\omega(x,T,t) = \exp\rbr{g_\theta(x,T) - g_\theta(x,t)}\).
-For each of the $N$ samples in the dataset, we create a datum $(x_i, t_i)$ with label 1 and another datum $(x_i, t_j)$ for $j \neq i$ with label -1.
-The logistic regression in~\cref{eq:logistic} is now fitted for the classifier $g_\theta(x,t)$ on this dataset.
+\begin{remark}[Modeling the propensity score using an exponential family does not mean that the data is from an exponential family] Observe that the exponential family in~\cref{eq:exp_family} is used to model the propensity $p_t(x)/p_0(x)$, this is different from $p_t(x) \propto \exp(g_\th(x,t))$ which would amount to modeling the data distribution as belong to an exponential family. \end{remark}

-The difference between the two methods is subtle.
-In Method 1, the classifier $g_\theta(x,t)$ is fitted on tuples $(x,t^\prime,t)$ while in Method 2, the dataset only consists of tuples $(x,t)$.
-In the former case, we think of the fitted model $g_\theta(x,t)$ as an estimate of $\log(p(x,t)/p(x,0))$ while in the latter case we think of the fitted model as the estimate of $\log(p(x,t)/p(x))$.
-In both cases, we can use this function $g_\theta(x,t)$ to calculate our time-varying importance weight.
-Because of this, we expect the two methods to perform similarly, as our experiments will also show.
+Observe that in the above method $p_0(x)$, which is the distribution of data at the initial time, is essentially unconstrained.
+We can exploit this ``gauge'' to choose $p_0(x)$ differently and build a more refined estimator for the time-varying propensity score.
+We can model $p_t(x)$ as deviations from the marginal on $x$: \beq{ p_t(x) = p(x) \exp \rbr{g_\theta(x,t)}. } This gives